 Livestock numbers were obtained from the PLET database by HUC12 and aggregated up to the HUC10 level.
 Livestock counts available in PLET included cattle, horses, poultry, sheep, and hogs.
-PLET animal data are from 2014 U.S. Department of Agriculture (USDA) National Agricultural Statistics Service, for which county animal data are summarized at the HUC12 level based on the pastureland area weighted ratio [EPA, 2022].
+PLET animal data are from 2014 USDA National Agricultural Statistics Service, for which county animal data are summarized at the HUC12 level based on the pastureland area weighted ratio [EPA, 2022].